Frequently Asked Questions

 We offer both treated softwood and hardwood windows.
 The majority of timber used is sourced from managed resources.

 Do you offer any other types of glass?

 We offer a variety of speciality glass types to improve security, safety, sound and thermal insulation and a range of frosted glass for privacy.

 I would like to completely replace my windows, how long does it take?

 This will depend on the quantity and size of the window, but as a general guide one window can be replaced within a day.

 How much does it cost?

-We are happy to provide you with a guide price over the telephone and if you would like make an appointment to visit and provide a full survey with a written quote shortly afterwards.
+We are happy to provide you with a guide price over the telephone or if you would like to make an appointment for us to visit, we can provide a full survey with a written quote shortly afterwards.

 I have a few minor problems, broken glass, broken sash cords, etc.?